tejasa97/Code-Checker/README.md

 <img src = images/rule3.png height = 600>

-To install dependencies,
+# Dependencies

 ```sh
 pip install -r requirements.txt
 ```
+# Usage

-Example output with no file specified, i.e: all files in folder **programs** are checked.
+If no file is specified as argument, all files in folder **programs** are checked.

 ```sh
 python code_checker.py